Garage Extension Cost

 A brick garage is a longer-lasting, higher-quality garage.

 The typical starting costs of a UK-sized garage extension, built from brick, with a flat roof will start at around £4,500.
 This is by far the most common form of garage extension chosen.
-If built well, they can last generations with only minor maintenance needed.
+If built well, they can last generations and only require periodic maintenance such as replacing the felt every 10 to 20 years to help avoid leaks from rainwater etc.

 Garage Roof Prices

-Garage roofs are important when it come to overall price.
+Garage roof costs are important when it comes to overall price.

 There are multiple options for roofing when it comes to a garage, depending on what you like, want and what budget you have: